microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ![A video of VS Code showing that the extension needs more than 10 seconds to process the text change in checker.ts](./checker_ts-extension.gif)

-While we would have loved to just improve the performance of the extension (which certainly would have required introducing more advanced APIs, optimized for high-performance scenarios), the asynchronous communication between the renderer and the extension-host severely limits how fast bracket pair colorization can be.
-In particular, bracket pair colors should not be requested asynchronously as soon as they appear in the viewport, as this would have caused visible flickering.
+While we would have loved to just improve the performance of the extension (which certainly would have required introducing more advanced APIs, optimized for high-performance scenarios), the asynchronous communication between the renderer and the extension-host severely limits how fast bracket pair colorization can be when implemented as an extension.
+This limit cannot be overcome.
+In particular, bracket pair colors should not be requested asynchronously as soon as they appear in the viewport, as this would have caused visible flickering when scrolling through large files.
 A discussion of this can be found [here](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188).

 ### What We Did